1EdTech Consortium Announces Next Generation Digital Learning Services Standards

 Martin Dougiamas, Moodle Founder and Lead Developer, Managing Director of Moodle Pty Ltd

-"IMS Common Cartridge is shaping up to be the best standard available for sharing and storing learning content in a platform-neutral way.
-As a contributing member of the IMS Global Learning Consortium, Moodle supports the development of this standard and we look forward to being
+"1EdTech Common Cartridge is shaping up to be the best standard available for sharing and storing learning content in a platform-neutral way.
+As a contributing member of the 1EdTech Consortium, Moodle supports the development of this standard and we look forward to being

 able to include support for it in future versions of Moodle."

 Joel Greenberg, Director of Strategic Development, Learning and Teaching Solutions, The Open University

 “As a major provider of learning and teaching materials and higher education, The Open University supports the Common Cartridge specification.
 The University has already published all of its open educational resource material (currently 377 individual units of learning) in this format through its OpenLearn web site.
 The specification will allow educators to easily assess the pedagogic worth of each other’s material before committing to its use for their own students by removing existing technology constraints.”